How can you tell if you are co-dependent?

 EXAMINE YOUR FAMILY RELATIONSHIPS

-● You may be unaware of your codependency, although you probably constantly get clues, your ego demands that you misinterpret.
+You may be unaware of your codependency.
+Although you probably constantly get clues, your ego demands that you misinterpret.

 EXAMINE YOUR OTHER RELATIONSHIPS

-● All you may think about is other people; what they should be doing, what is best for them.
+● All you may think about is other people, what they should be doing, and what is best for them.
 If asked, you probably say this is what gives your life meaning.

-● Contemplate whether you are quite driven, an overachiever.
+● Contemplate whether you are pretty driven or an overachiever.
 You may have an opinion about everything.
 You may be labeled a “type A” personality, tending toward perfectionism.

-● Consider whether you may be uncomfortable being alone, even for an hour.
+● Consider whether you may be uncomfortable alone, even for an hour.
 It is natural to want human company, but an occasional evening alone is typical for most people.

 ● Check your primary options for a “frame of mind,” which might be reasonably rapid cycling between miserable and downright giddy.
 Contentment is probably a foreign state of mind for you.

 CONSIDER WHETHER YOU ARE COMPULSIVELY SEEKING ACCEPTANCE

-Anyone unfortunate enough to have pegged you as a “sympathetic ear,” probably a stranger, is going to get more than they bargained for in your empathic behavior, as in “Let me help
+Anyone unfortunate enough to have pegged you as a “sympathetic ear,” probably a stranger, is going to get more than they bargained for in your empathic behavior, as in “Let me help (control) you.”

 RECOGNIZE THAT AGGRESSIVE CO-DEPENDENTS CAN BE DOORMATS